 She was preceded in death by her parents; a brother, Charles Cheers; and sister Cheryl Cheers.

-To send flowers to Dr. Annis E. Dickerson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Annis E. Dickerson, please visit our floral store.